hqcasanova/arrayexpress-search/README.md

 - Feature: implement filtering by data fields.
 Use fullscreen modal accessible through additional button on right-hand side corner of the header.
 - Feature: make the filtering modal's contents dynamic depending on window's width, rendering select boxes directly inside the header if they fit in.
 - UX: when search result set is sizeable, there is a rendering delay between the single experiment details view and the result list.
 Use feedback different from the spinner to convey system as opposed to data exchange progress.
 Eg: bar along header's bottom border.
-- UX: go back to to button.
+- UX: back to top button.
 - UX: find a way to show the "Genome Space" button outside the details view, in the result card for each experiment.
 - UX: show the suggestions view when no query present or blank.
 - Improve support for mobile stock browsers.
-Android's one is not respecting the top margin for the contents main section, leading to the loss of the titles.
+Android's one is not respecting the top margin for the contents main section, leading to the overlapping of the first experiment's section and the header.
 Chrome on Android is fine.
 - Add JSDoc documentation.
 - Add unit tests.
 - Whatever else I can't imagine right now.